yugabyte/yugabyte-db/docs/content/latest/tools/visualstudioworkbench.md

 ## Enjoy

-Now you have connected your YugabyteDB YCQL and can start exploring them by simply double-clicking on the connection name.
+Now you are ready to explore YCQL schema and data by simply double-clicking on the connection name.

 ![EDITOR UI](/images/develop/tools/vscodeworkbench/editor-ui.png)